percona/pmm-doc/docs/quickstart/index.md

      This script does the following:

      * Installs Docker if it is not installed on your system.
      * Stops and renames any currently running PMM Docker container from `pmm-server` to `pmm-server-{timestamp}`.
-This old `pmm-server container is not a recoverable backup.
+This old `pmm-server` container is not a recoverable backup.
      * Pulls and runs the latest PMM Docker image.

 ## Connect database

-Once PMM is set up, choose the database that you want it to monitor:
+Once PMM is set up, choose the database or the application that you want it to monitor:

 === "MySQL"

-    To connect a Self-hosted MySQL database:
+    To connect a self-hosted MySQL database:
     { .power-number}

     1. Create database account for PMM using the following command example.
 This creates a database user with name `pmm`, password `<your_password>`, and the necessary permissions: